bradf83/spa-react-poc/README.md

 * Right now when loading a company on edit in the CompanyManage I do two calls to hydrate the component it would be nice if I could do a single call to hydrate the component.
 One thing we could do is create a projection in the API that allows us to pass back all the information we need.
+    * I came across another way to accommodate this goal on the Spring Boot API side.
+Create a resource processor to give us the additional information that we need.